Building Catspense - From Idea to Architecture

 Monorepo with pnpm + Turborepo

 Why monorepo?
-With a plugin architecture, I need to manage multiple related packages that share dependencies and types.
-A monorepo keeps everything in sync and makes development much smoother.
+With a plugin architecture, you need to manage multiple related packages that share dependencies and types.
+A monorepo keeps everything in sync.

 Why pnpm over npm/yarn?
-Faster installs, better disk space efficiency, and stricter dependency resolution.
-Since I'm building for open source contributors, I want the setup process to be as fast as possible.
+Faster installs, better disk space efficiency, stricter dependency resolution.
+For an open source project, fast setup matters.

 Why Turborepo?
 Incremental builds and smart caching.
-When I change the core plugin system, I only want to rebuild affected packages, not everything.
+When the core plugin system changes, only affected packages rebuild.

 Next.js 15 with App Router

 Why Next.js?
-I need server-side rendering for better SEO (important for open source project discoverability), and the App Router gives me a clean way to organize the dashboard, plugin management, and documentation pages.
+Server-side rendering for better SEO matters for an open source project's discoverability.
+The App Router gives a clean way to organize the dashboard, plugin management, and docs pages.

 Why not Vite/React SPA?
-I want the marketing pages and documentation to load fast and be SEO-friendly.
-Plus, tRPC integrates beautifully with Next.js API routes.
+Marketing pages and docs need to load fast and be SEO-friendly. tRPC also integrates well with Next.js API routes.

 Tamagui for Design System

 Why Tamagui over Tailwind components?
-Planning for mobile later.
-Tamagui gives me React Native compatibility out of the box, so I can share components between web and mobile apps.
+I'm planning mobile later.
+Tamagui gives React Native compatibility out of the box, so components can be shared between web and mobile.

 Why not just Tailwind?
-I love Tailwind, but I want a more opinionated design system with consistent theming and built-in dark mode.
-Tamagui gives me that structure.
+Tailwind is great for styling, but I want a more structured design system with consistent theming and built-in dark mode.
+Tamagui gives that.

 tRPC + Supabase

 Why tRPC?
 End-to-end type safety from database to frontend.
-When I change a database schema, TypeScript will catch breaking changes across the entire stack.
+When a schema changes, TypeScript catches breaking changes across the stack.

-Why Supabase over traditional backend?
-I want to focus on the plugin system, not building auth and database infrastructure.
-Supabase gives me PostgreSQL, real-time subscriptions, and auth out of the box.
+Why Supabase over a custom backend?
+I want to focus on the plugin system, not building auth and database infrastructure from scratch.
+Supabase gives me PostgreSQL, real-time subscriptions, and auth without that overhead.

 Why not Prisma + custom backend?
-Time to MVP.
-Supabase's auto-generated types and real-time features mean I can build faster and focus on what makes Catspense unique.
+Speed to MVP.
+Supabase's auto-generated types and real-time features let me build faster and focus on what actually differentiates Catspense.

 TypeScript Everywhere

-Non-negotiable.
 With a plugin system, type safety is critical.
-Plugin developers need clear interfaces, and I need confidence that plugins won't break the core system.
+Plugin developers need clear interfaces, and the core system needs confidence that plugins won't break things.

 Open Source Strategy

-Once I have a working proof of concept with my two bank parsers functioning reliably, I'll open source the entire project with:
+Once I have a working proof of concept with my two bank parsers functioning reliably, I'll open source the whole project with:

 - Clear contribution guidelines